Travelin' Soldier

+Receiving acclaim, "Travelin' Soldier" reached number 1 on the Billboard Hot Country Songs chart, then titled the "Hot Country Singles & Tracks" chart.

+On November 7, 2025, country singer Cody Johnson released his cover of the song in honor of the Veterans Day holiday.

 Content

-The song is a tale about a shy, lonesome, young American soldier who strikes up a conversation and later a correspondence with a high school girl during the Vietnam War era.
+The song is a tale about a shy, lonesome, young American soldier who strikes up a conversation and later a correspondence with a young girl during the Vietnam War era.
 Americana details pervade the lyrics as the song details the correspondence as a relationship forms between the two, despite the insurmountable distance.
-The last letter from the soldier mentions that "it's gettin kinda rough over here" and he "won't be able to write for a while" before skipping ahead to a football game at the girl's high school.
-After the anthem and Lord's Prayer, the local Vietnam dead are announced.
-The soldier's name is on the list, but only the girl, who is there, recognizes his name, and she mourns for him as stated in the line "One name read and nobody really cared but a pretty little girl with a bow in her hair."
+The last letter from the soldier mentions that "it's gettin' kinda rough over here" and he "won't be able to write for a while" before skipping ahead to a football game at the girl's high school.
+After the anthem and Lord's Prayer, the local soldiers who died in the war are announced.
+The soldier's name is on the list, but only the girl, who is there, recognizes his name.
+She mourns for him as stated in the line "One name read and nobody really cared but a pretty little girl with a bow in her hair."

+A version of the song featuring Natalie Maines, Bruce Robison and Robison's wife, Kelly Willis, appears on KGSR's Broadcasts Vol. 13 album.